ahamadfaiz7/squid-game/README.md

 - Log in to **H2 Database** and run: `SELECT * FROM GAMES;` to view past games.
 11. **Play the Game**:
 - Once both players have joined, they can **start playing** by submitting their moves.
+12. One user can play from the UI and another from the API .
+The steps are below.

 ### Steps to Run the Application from the Postman as an API